Universal Constructivism: Elements

-While traveling in Barcelona and New York, Torres-Garcia developed his new ideas from abstract structural relationships.
-With the use of horizontal and vertical lines he conveyed how it shows a smooth flow of each line, size, and shape of its canvas.
+While traveling in Barcelona and New York, Torres-García developed his new ideas from abstract structural relationships.
+With the use of horizontal and vertical lines, he conveyed how it shows a smooth flow of each line, size, and shape of its canvas.
 He utilized a ruler and compass and began his art on a small format first which developed the proportions to transform it into a bigger artwork.
 Also, he used mathematical linear equations and spatial relationships as he called this the Golden Section.
-This method was used in ancient Greece which has held great value to artists.
+This method was used in ancient Greece, which has held great value to artists.
 This led to a harmony with the anatomy of the universe.

-Moreover, Torres-Garcia discovered abstract ideograms that was necessary to share his idea about Universalism.
+Moreover, Torres-García discovered abstract ideograms that were necessary to share his idea about Universalism.
 Ideograms were inspired by Pre-Columbian art; there was an exhibition in May 1928 called "Les Arts anciens de l'Américue" that held more than a thousand pieces of work.
 Uniquely, the objects had information about it that displayed the value and significance of each.
 At the time, he has also met Paul Rivet who was a director of the Musée ďEthnologie du Trocadéro.
-These influences started Torres-Garcia's writing of ideographic scripts and drawings to display his spiritual thoughts.
+These influences started Torres-García's writing of ideographic scripts and drawings to display his spiritual thoughts.
 His ideograms took the resemblance of Egyptian hieroglyphs and images that were found in ancient culture.
 He develops graphic faces that is similar to the Olmec masks of the pre-Hispanic Mexico.

-In addition, Torres-Garcia used symbols to portray the art of Universal Constructivism.
-He included a variety to his gridded artworks.
-Some include a sun that represents light, heat, source of light, or the passage of time.
-Another is the train or ship which displays the idea of exploration and discovery which is related to the travels of Torres-Garcia to America from Europe.
-Additionally, he drew an anchor for stability, an arrow or compass to show purposeful direction, a spiral which is the sign of growth or change, a ladder or key that stands for a transitions from one time to another, and a clock that shows changes over time.
+In addition, Torres-García used symbols to portray the art of Universal Constructivism.
+He included variety in his gridded artworks.
+Some include a sun that represents light, heat, a source of light, or the passage of time.
+Another is the train or ship, which displays the idea of exploration and discovery, which is related to the travels of Torres-García to America from Europe.
+Additionally, he drew an anchor for stability; an arrow or compass to show purposeful direction, a spiral, which is the sign of growth or change, a ladder or key that stands for a transition from one time to another; and a clock that shows changes over time.
 The involvement of symbols give the horizontal and vertical lines a balance with harmony that includes earth-like elements.
 Moreover, he includes symbols that regard man, knowledge, science, and the city.
-This develops the universalism in his artworks and these were known as the "golden ration".
+This develops the universalism in his artworks, and these were known as the "golden ration".